Security & Pen Tests

 No Certificate Pinning

-Certificate pinning is not recommended by Google.
+Certificate pinning is not recommended by Google and Apple and should be avoided except for regulatory requirements.

 The benefit is low.
 Communication between app and backend can not be intercepted (man-in-the-middle) in these additional special cases: